 Monica works at the Instituto del Desierto Sonorense (IDS), where her mission is to help develop strategies within the community starting with cultural identity, environmental and conservation efforts, agro and eco-tourism to help the Sonoran Desert Pueblos thrive and be revitalized!
 IDS created Fiestas del Desierto, a festival focusing on the celebration of the cultural, ecological, culinary and ethnic environment of the Sonoran Desert.
 Fiestas del Desierto has had more than 400 talents from around the region and more than 1,300 participants.

-Monica will be bringing with her the talents of local Sonoran artist Guillermo "Memuco" Munro Colosio and together they will be helping SCB generate support for vaquita conservation.
+Monica brought with her the talents of local Sonoran artist Guillermo "Memuco" Munro Colosio and together they helped SCB generate support for vaquita conservation.
 The pair have already been hard at work while we at SCB have been trying to iron out the details!

-We welcome aboard these new partners in our efforts to save the vaquita and explore new conservation outreach options.
+We welcomed aboard these new partners in our efforts to save the vaquita and explore new conservation outreach options.